Your Family Optometrists in Laguna Beach, CA

 What will happen during a pediatric eye exam?

-The particular tests and procedures that our optometrists in Irvine and Laguna Beach, CA, will administer depend upon your child’s age and developmental stage.
+The particular tests and procedures that our optometrists in Laguna Beach, CA, will administer depend upon your child’s age and developmental stage.
 We are experienced with kids and make sure to always use a friendly, gentle manner!

 In general, Dr. Cook and Dr. Cler will evaluate the following: